Escaping The Big Data Paradigm in Self-Supervised Representation Learning: Related Works

 The Compact Convolutional Transformer (CCT) \citep{hassani_escaping_2022} followed this principle, introducing a convolutional tokenizer tailored for supervised learning on datasets significantly smaller than ImageNet.
 While CCT demonstrates strong performance on supervised contexts, its reliance on standard convolutions makes it fundamentally incompatible with masked image modeling self-supervised tasks.

-Building upon this foundation, our work pushes the idea further by leveraging sparse convolutions \citep{liu_sparse_2015} –a design choice introduced by the Spark framework \citep{tian_designing_2023}, which enabled BERT pre-training on CNN architectures- to enhance tokenization specifically for self-supervised learning.
-Unlike Spark, which employs a fully convolutional encoder-decoder architecture reminiscent of UNet and adopts a generative BERT-style training framework, our proposed sparse convolutional tokenizer architecture is tailored to overcome critical limitations such as information leakage and mask vanishing that have previously hampered the application of traditional convolution-based tokenizers for vision transformers in MIM tasks.
+Building upon this foundation, our work pushes the idea further by leveraging sparse convolutions \citep{liu_sparse_2015} - a design choice introduced by the Spark framework \citep{tian_designing_2023}, to enable BERT pre-training on CNN architectures - to enhance tokenization specifically for self-supervised learning.
+Unlike Spark, which employs a fully convolutional encoder-decoder architecture reminiscent of U-Net and adopts a generative BERT-style training framework, our proposed sparse convolutional tokenizer architecture is tailored to overcome critical limitations such as information leakage and mask vanishing that have previously hampered the application of traditional convolution-based tokenizers for vision transformers in MIM tasks.